[This article was originally published June 24, 2018, and updated on October 7, 2018.]

 - Then in 2017, the General Assembly passed a law that made District Court and Superior Court races partisan, as well.
 That goes into effect with this election.

-There are no primaries, though.
+There were no primaries, though.

 There’s still more step before judicial races are fully partisan.
 Starting in 2020, there will almost certainly be party primaries in judicial races.
 This year, though, that will not be the case.